Transport geography: Road transportation

 Road transportation networks are connected with movements on constructed roads; carrying people and goods from one place to another by means of lorries, cars, etc. Transportation may be further categorized by the vehicle used or the purpose for transport itself.

 Maritime transportation

 Water transportation is the slowest form of transportation in the movement of goods and people.

 Strategic chokepoints around the world have continued to play significant roles in maritime industry.
 Although the slowest form of transportation compared to road and rail transport, it is the most cost effective.

 Rail Transportation

-Image provided by Michael Gäbler, artist work shared here to express rail transportation for this page.

 Rail transportation is the movement of cargo, goods, and passengers on trains as a form of transportation.
 Transportation by rails has been established as one of the safest modes of transportation over time.